Fawas-Anayat/100-days-of-learning-AI/Day_31_of_Learning_AI/notes.md

 -->Distribution of the data before and after it remains same
 -->will it make the performance of the model better ? it depends on the algorithm like it will significantly increase the accuracy of the logistic regression but won't affect the decisiontree accuracy
 ---> the outliers in the data won't be reduced using it .their effect will be same.rather we have to reduce them explicitely

+### use cases:
 -->we can use it when working with the following algorithms:
         -->kmeans
         -->knn
         -->pca
         -->aritificaial neural networks
         -->gradient descent

---> dont use it in the following algorithms:
+dont use it in the following algorithms:
         -->tree based algorithms
         -->random forest
         -->decision tree